 I gazed in awe at the creature’s muscular grace.
 I noted that his elegant, effortless movements were slow but powerful.
 Five gills on each side of his face were flapping open and shut, expelling excess seawater, while his mouth opened wide to feed.
 He was adept at maintaining his personal space, but didn’t seem to mind my presence.
 His thick rubbery grey skin was daubed with pale yellow spots and lines.

 Awestruck by the shark’s sheer size and gentle nature, I felt incredibly privileged to have had the opportunity to get up close and personal with such a majestic creature; I was riding on an adrenaline high for days afterwards.
 Furthermore, it was an exceptionally bonding experience for our group on the Ombak Putih; we had all shared something extraordinary.
 Smiling, laughing, chattering and swapping photos and stories of our whale shark encounters, we transitioned from being strangers to becoming firm friends on the very first morning of our cruise

 Each whale shark has its own spot pattern, like a fingerprint, which allows scientists to recognise and keep tabs on them.
 We sent photos of our experience to the Wildbook for Whale Sharks (www.whaleshark.org), which maintains a photo-identification library and visual database of whale shark encounters and of individually catalogued whale sharks.
 The library is maintained and used by marine biologists to collect and analyse whale shark sighting data to learn more about these amazing creatures.

 The shrimp factory at Bolango Botubarani has since closed, so whale sharks no longer congregate in the bay, but SeaTrek’s Raja Ampat cruises in Kaimana, on West Papua’s southern coast, finds the sharks in resident more often than not.
-Click here for details of how you can see (and swim with) these gentle giants of the seas.

 Share this Article on :